lsmsgeneva/MsRadaR/CITATIONS.md

 # Citations
 This project uses the following R packages.
 Proper citations for each package are provided to acknowledge the authors.
 In addition, licenses for each package are listed.
+The peakwindow function from the cardidates package has been modified as doucmented.

 ## Rdisop
   License: GPL-2